launch

 Because they maintain the same view of the Earth, and constantly send data back to the ground, Meteosat satellites provide information that is critical for the detection of rapidly developing weather events, such as storms.

-The Meteosat Second Generation satellites send images of the full Earth disc below, of Europe, Africa, parts of the Middle East and South America, back to the ground every 15 minutes.
-They send images of Europe to back to Earth every five minutes.
-The Meteosat Third Generation Satellites will send imagery much more frequently – every 10 minutes for the full Earth disc and every 2½ minutes for Europe.
+The Meteosat Second Generation satellites send images of the full Earth disc below - covering Europe, Africa, parts of the Middle East and South America - back to the ground every 15 minutes.
+They also send images of Europe back to Earth every five minutes.
+The Meteosat Third Generation Satellites send more frequent imagery – every 10 minutes for the full Earth disc and every 2½ minutes for Europe.

 Low-Earth-orbiting satellites

 Low-Earth-orbiting satellites fly at much lower altitudes than the Meteosats – EUMETSAT operates fleets at altitudes of just over 800km and just over 1,300km – collecting detailed information about the atmosphere, oceans and land they fly over.
-They orbit the Earth about 14 times a day and send data back to the ground to ground stations near the poles.
+These satellites orbit the Earth about 14 times a day and transmit their data to ground stations near the poles.

-The Copernicus Sentinel-3 and -6 satellites also are controlled by EUMETSAT.
-These satellites fly 814km and 1,336km altitude, respectively.
-Data from the Jason-3 satellite, on a non-sun-synchronous orbit, at 1,336km altitude, is processed at EUMETSAT.
+The Copernicus Sentinel-3 and -6 satellites are also controlled by EUMETSAT.
+These satellites fly at 814km and 1,336km altitude, respectively.
+EUMETSAT also receives and processes data from the Jason-3 satellite, on a similar orbit to its successor, Sentinel-6.

 Meteosat

-Meteosat-9 covers the Indian Ocean and surrounding land masses
+Meteosat-9 is also in a geostationary orbit and covers the Indian Ocean and surrounding land masses.

 Find out more about the Meteosat Second Generation here.